BatchDrake/batchdrake.github.io/_posts/2020-10-04-diyradast-ii.md

 <center><img src="{{ site.baseurl }}/images/reallna.png" /></center>
 <center><small><em>A more realistic model.</em></small></center>

 I basically discovered that $\frac{\partial G}{\partial T}<0$ the hard way.
-Using linear regression, I could estimate a gain to temperature slope of $-0.1\text{ dB/K}$, which I attempted to use to compensate for this gain fluctuations.
+Using linear regression, I could estimate a gain to temperature slope of $-0.1\text{ dB/K}$, which I attempted to use to compensate for these gain fluctuations.
 The results after the correction were still disappointing:

 <center><img src="{{ site.baseurl }}/images/corrections.png" /></center>
 <center><small><em>Integrated power, still unstable.</em></small></center>